 If you've never been to a chiropractor before, you may be a little worried about what will happen.
 Visiting a chiropractor for low back pain is actually simple, safe, and usually painless.
 And a visit to the chiropractor results in relief for many people.

 Your first visit will be a lot like a first-time visit to any new doctor.
 It's likely to include:

 When the chiropractor has all the information, it's time to sit down with you and talk about treatment.
-If the treatment plan includes an adjustment, you could have it the same day or at a later appointment.
+If the treatment plan includes spinal manipulation, you could have it the same day or at a later appointment.

 What do spinal adjustments feel like?

-The most familiar type of spinal adjustment is the hands-on approach: You lie on a table while the chiropractor uses his or her hands to feel for certain parts of your spine and then make quick, gentle pressing motions.
+The most familiar type of spinal manipulation is the hands-on approach: You lie on a table while the chiropractor uses his or her hands or a device to apply pressure to an area of your spine.
 Some people call this "cracking" your back because of the popping sound that is sometimes made.
 But nothing is actually "cracking."
 The sound happens when the tissues of the spinal joint in question are stretched.

-Spinal adjustments normally don't hurt.
+Spinal manipulation normally doesn't hurt.
 If you're already in pain because of your back, it may hurt to move.
-But the adjustments are aimed at making you feel better.
+But manipulation is aimed at making you feel better.

-Some chiropractors use a drop table for adjustments.
+Some chiropractors use a drop table for manipulations.
 Parts of the table drop slightly when the chiropractor presses down on a patient's back.
-The table is noisy, but the adjustments are gentler than the hands-on method.
+The table is noisy, but this method is actually very gentle.

-Some chiropractors use a hand-held tool called an activator to do spinal adjustments.
-This is even more gentle.
+Some chiropractors use a hand-held device called an activator to do spinal manipulations.
+This is also very gentle.